How To Take Action To Protect The Environment (Under Trump)

 If you’re concerned about #NoDAPL and the Keystone Pipeline:

-In his first week in office, Donald Trump signed an executive order allowing the Dakota and Keystone Pipelines to proceed with construction.
-While there are still many steps left before construction can officially begin, here are a few actions you can take now.
+In his first week in office, Donald Trump signed an executive order allowing the Dakota and Keystone Pipelines to proceed with the project.
+Though construction of the North Dakota Pipeline has already begun, leaks are already being reported, and activists are still urging the public to remain vocal in their opposition.
+Here are a few ways you can take action:

 — Donate to the Sacred Stone Legal Defense fund.